EdinCitaku/gatsby-starter-chronoblog/content/posts/04-resume/index.md

 - Try to add metrics when possible

 # The final version
-So after considering all this feedback, this is Noahs resume in its final form.
+So after considering all this feedback, this is Noahs resume in its final form
 ![resume-v2](./resume-v2.png)
 Much better don't you think?
 If you happen to be one of my friends that is planning to ask me for resume advice, please follow the guide lines on this blog post first.
 If you don't do that, dont be suprised if you get a link to this post as an answer to your request for advice.